luk3b0l/BeeProductive/README.md

 ## 2. System look
-The below are screenshots from the initial version of the program:
+The below are screenshots from the initial version of the program.

 ## 2.1 Application start
 ![App start](systemPictures/1-appStart.jpg)